felixhahnweilheim/humhub-flex-theme/themes/FlexTheme/less/README.md

 ## How CSS of this theme works

-The variables.less file defines CSS variables like `var(--default)` instead of concrete colors.
+The css-vars.less file defines CSS variables like `var(--default)` instead of concrete colors.
 The concrete values are defined in the HTML head, like `<style>:root {--default:#00ff00; ... }</style>`.

 This makes it possible to switch colors without changes to the theme.css.